bogdanrbucur/Fleet-Weather/README.md

 ![WIP](https://i.imgur.com/826MJ0X.jpg)
 Style is not definitive.
 Data gets updated automatically without refreshing the page.

-It currently runs on my Raspberry Pi 4 and it needs its own branch because Puppeteer needs a launch parameter on Rasberry OS for Chromium's location.
+It currently runs on my Raspberry Pi 4 when it doesn't crash due to a Chromium memory leak and it needs its own branch because Puppeteer needs a launch parameter on Rasberry OS for Chromium's location.